SystemsApproach/ops/lifecycle.rst

 referred to as *Configuration-as-Code*, and it is the cornerstone of GitOps, the cloud native approach to CI/CD that we are describing in this book.
-The third is that there is an opportunity for operators to apply discretion to the pipeline (denoted by the diamond in the figure), controlling what features get deployed when.
+The third is that there is an opportunity for operators to apply discretion to the pipeline, as denoted by the *"Deployment Gate"* in the Figure, controlling what features get deployed when.
 This topic is discussed in the sidebar, as well as at other points throughout this chapter.

 .. _reading_gitops:
 .. admonition:: Further Reading